 At Greystone we serve a wide variety of fresh, healthy food at every meal.
-We also have a fresh fruit bar at breakfast and a complete salad bar at both lunch and dinner.
+We also have fresh fruit at breakfast and a complete salad option at both lunch and dinner.
 We do our very best to assure that every camper finds food they can eat and enjoy at each meal, even if they come to camp with food allergies or are just a picky eater at home.

 There will always be an alternative for each of the “Big 8” major food allergens (milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soy).
 We do not serve or cook with any nut products and will offer Soy Butter on the salad bar for a healthy protein alternative.
 When planning our allergy alternative dishes, we do our best to match those dishes as closely as possible to the meal being served.
 For example, if we are having spaghetti for dinner, we will also serve gluten-free noodles and a vegetarian sauce.
 Sometimes our alternative dishes will not match the “theme” of the served meal (if we are serving Philly Cheesesteak Sandwiches, our vegetarian option will be veggie burgers).
 We might not have a yummy dairy-free Oreo Creme Pie, but campers will enjoy our great dairy-free Cheesecake!
 For speciality food items (ordered for specific events), we will offer an allergy-free Candy Shoppe alternative, if a suitable duplicate of the allergy item is not available.

 As we prepare food in the Greystone Kitchen, our staff is paying close attention to cross-contamination.
 So if your daughter is allergic to watermelon, she does not need to worry about us slicing watermelon and then cutting pineapple without cleaning the cutting board and knife.
 While we take great care in preparing allergy-safe food, we cannot guarantee that your daughter will not come in contact with foods she may be allergic to.